top of page

 Northshore/St. Tammany Parish

 Among those include the Krewe of Eve (Feb.
-21) in Mandeville, and be on the lookout for their prized throws, LED light-up throws and glittered apples.
+6) in Mandeville, and be on the lookout for their prized throws, LED light-up throws and glittered apples.
 And speaking of sweet throws, the Krewe of Olympia Parade (Feb.
-22), celebrating 60 years in Covington, is a lightning bolt.
+7) is a lightning bolt.

-There are boat parades like the Krewe of Bilge (Feb.
-15) in Eden Isles and the Krewe of Tchefuncte (Feb.
-21) in Madisonville.
-Abita Springs hosts a Push Mow Parade (Feb.
-23).
+For something different, there are boat parades like the Krewe of Tchefuncte (Feb.
+7) in Madisonville, and Abita Springs hosts a Push Mow Parade (Feb.8).

-Pets are also part of the Mardi Gras celebration with Krewe de Paws (Feb.
-22) in Olde Towne Slidell and the Mardi Paws Parade (Mar.
-9).
+Pets are also part of the Mardi Gras celebration and the Mardi Paws Parade (Feb.
+22) in Covington and the Krewe Du Pooch (Feb.
+28) in Mandeville.

 Let's Hike (or Bike): Check out the Tammany Trace, the former Illinois Central Railroad corridor.
 The 31-mile asphalted trail extends from downtown Covington through Abita Springs, Mandeville and Lacombe and ends in Slidell, with plenty of points of interest along the way.
 There's also an equestrian trail that parallels the Trace.